 A range of small, medium and national housebuilders are surveyed each quarter to identify the change in prices paid for constructing a standard house type.
 Contributors are also asked to provide their expectations for price changes in the following quarter and the mean of these projections is published as a forecast for the current period.

-Annual housebuilding cost inflation, as measured by the BCIS Private Housing Construction Price Index (PHCPI), stood at 2.0% in 2Q2025, down from a peak of 15.3% in 2Q2022.
+Annual housebuilding cost inflation, as measured by the BCIS Private Housing Construction Price Index (PHCPI), stood at 2.0% in 3Q2025, down from a peak of 15.3% in 2Q2022.

-On a quarterly basis, this represented a 0.7% increase compared with 1Q2025.
+On a quarterly basis, this represented a 0.3% increase compared with 2Q2025.

-At the same time, ONS construction output figures demonstrate reduced pressure on the private housing sector.
-In 2Q2025, private new housing output saw a quarterly increase of 1.4%, and the sector was up by 5.7% on the same quarter a year earlier.
+ONS construction output figures demonstrate ongoing pressure on the private housing sector.
+In 3Q2025, private new housing output saw a quarterly decrease of 1.9%, though the sector was up by 2.4% on the same quarter a year earlier.

 Source: ONS, BCIS

-Dr David Crosthwaite, chief economist at BCIS, said: ‘After the government announced new planning powers for local councils to bolster the number of new homes being delivered by 2030, we asked housebuilders if they feel this strikes the right balance between accountability and supporting private sector delivery.
+Dr David Crosthwaite, chief economist at BCIS, said: ‘Since the government announced new planning powers for local councils to bolster the number of new homes being delivered by 2030, we’ve been asking housebuilders if they feel this strikes the right balance between accountability and supporting private sector delivery.

-Looking to 3Q2025, the housebuilders surveyed said they expected to see an average increase in costs of 0.3% on the quarter, which would produce annual growth of 2%.
+Looking to 4Q2025, the housebuilders surveyed said they expected to see an average increase in costs of 0.3% on the quarter, which would produce annual growth of 2.0%.

 We would like to thank the PHCPI survey respondents for their contribution.